raiyanmrahman/raiyanmrahman.github.io/README.md

 # raiyanmrahman.github.io

-GitHub Pages version of [my website for ET-710](http://nystromco.com/rrahman/) for ET-710, Professor Nystrom.
+GitHub Pages version of [my website for ET-710](http://nystromco.com/rrahman/), Professor Nystrom.

 Expect this version to not always be up-to-date.